hybridjosto/battery-limiter/readme.md

     different location, update the paths in `my-app.service` accordingly before reloading `systemd`.

+    The unit runs as the `pi` user and uses its default group.
+If your system uses a different account, adjust the `User` directive (and add a `Group` directive if needed) before reloading `systemd`.

 Now your application is running as a system service.
 You can check its status with:

 ```bash